Excellent

 Find a therapist to help with seasonal affective disorder on Klarity

 Klarity makes finding a therapist for mental health care easy, affordable, and accessible.
 On Klarity, you can find a licensed mental health provider who can help you cope with seasonal depression.
-Whether you’re looking for an assessment, medication, and/or therapy services, get started and find a therapist on Klarity today.
+Whether you’re looking for an assessment, medication if medically necessary, and/or therapy services, get started and find a therapist on Klarity today.

 FAQs about treatments and symptoms of seasonal affective disorder